Skip to main content

 Sometimes the smallest moments with people we'll never see again stick with us the longest.

-Acknowledge Impact
+Acknowledge impact

 A stranger's kindness, rudeness, or simple presence can leave a mark.
-Writing about it acknowledges the impact—even if they'll never know.
+Writing about it acknowledges the impact, even if they'll never know.

 Sometimes someone does something kind and you don't get a chance to thank them.
 This is your space to express that gratitude, even if it's just for yourself.

-Process Encounters
+Process encounters

 Unexpected interactions can leave us confused, moved, or unsettled.
 Writing helps process what happened and why it affected you.

-"We are all just walking each other home—even the strangers."
+"We are all just walking each other home.
+Even the strangers."

 Write about the moments that mattered.
 The encounters that stayed with you.
-The words you never got to say.

 What People Write About